Contraception

 • The condom breaks

-• You forget to take the contraceptive pill
+• You forget to take the contraceptive pill at the recommended time

 • You are a victim of sexual assault